hbc/Intro-to-Unix/lessons/03_loops_and_scripts.md

 Now that you've learned how to use loops and variables, let's put this processing power to work.
 Imagine, if you will, a script that will run a series of commands that would do the following for us each time we get a new data set:

 - Use for loop to iterate over each FASTQ file
+- Generate a prefix to use for naming our output files
 - Dump out bad reads into a new file
 - Get the count of the number of bad reads and generate a summary for each file
 - And after all the FASTQ files are processed, write the summary to a log file